-For the seventh Last Chance Design Lab challenge sponsored by CND, returning champion Victoria Zegarelli will face off with Torie Bastian to see who has a chance to stay in the competition.
-CND’s Jan Arnold will select her favorite look on Friday and you’ll find out who will remain for at least one more week.
+In season 5’s seventh Last Chance Design Lab challenge sponsored by CND, Liza Waitzman and Dana Cecil will battle it out one-on-one to see who has a chance of staying in the competition.
+CND’s Jan Arnold will select her favorite look Friday and you’ll find out who will remain for at least one more week.

 All Last Chance challenges are done on a single nail tip.
 Contestants are also asked to describe their looks.
 There are no other elements to this battle.

-Since Torie packed her paintbrushes after the Animated Short challenge, this week’s Last Chance challenge is loosely related.
+Since Dana packed her paintbrushes after the All Dali’d Up Challenge, this week’s Last Chance challenge is loosely related.

 Here are the looks they created:

-This means Victoria will move on to compete in the final CND Last Chance Design Lab challenge, competing against the next eliminated contestant.
+This means Liza will move on to compete against the next eliminated contestant.
 Find out Friday who that will be.